mehmetseckin/fitview/README.md

 ## License

-(Specify License Information Here - e.g., MIT License.
-Consider adding the MIT license text if applicable).
+This project is licensed under the MIT License.
+See the [LICENSE.md](LICENSE.md) file for details.